SUMMER AND FALL ADULT LEARNING SERIES 2020

 Smith-Christopher, Daniel L., The Old Testament; our call to faith and justice, Ave Maria Press, 2005

 You will notice most of these are older books if you want to scout out some other things, I like to look at Church House Bookshop (link below) for ideas.
 That tends to cut out the really radical books which are difficult to sift through on Amazon.
-These are UK prices so then, with great guilt, I switch to a US book supplier.
-If I am in London I make myself feel better by going and buying stuff in the shop!
+Where you purchase things is up to you.

 Hope this helps.